 The latest technologies in supply chain management include sensor-enabled IoT, robotics, AI and advanced analytics, automated workflows, digital twins, control towers, blockchain, and composable software solutions.
 All these supply chain innovations are creating remarkable new efficiencies in a variety of industries.

 What is supply chain technology used for?

 Supply chain technology is used to gain real-time visibility over operations, inventory, and demand and to streamline processes across diverse business areas.
 It can help businesses act quickly on cues from suppliers, customers, and the outside world to minimize costly disruption.

 Emerging supply chain technologies focus on using advanced and evolving capabilities such as AI, robotics, geolocation, and IoT to make it easier to mitigate supply chain challenges, speed delivery, and optimize manufacturing and fulfillment processes.

 What is the future of the supply chain industry?

 The future of the supply chain industry will be marked by increased speed and business agility to meet consumers’ constantly shifting expectations.
-Supply chain optimisation technology is enabling new efficiencies across business activities, ranging from the sourcing of raw materials to the delivery of finished products.
+Supply chain optimization technology is enabling new efficiencies across business activities, ranging from the sourcing of raw materials to the delivery of finished products.

 How is technology improving supply chains?

-Technology is improving supply chains by giving businesses greater visibility into all their data, analysing data to enable optimal decision making, and automating processes to free human workers from mundane, error-prone tasks.
+Technology is improving supply chains by giving businesses greater visibility into all their data, analyzing data to enable optimal decision making, and automating processes to free human workers from mundane, error-prone tasks.
 New supply chain technology is also helping businesses meet customer demand for product availability, quality, and delivery.